Volunteer Handbook

 Installation & Strike (The Crew)

 You help transform the gallery.
-This includes "patch and paint" (filling holes from the previous show), measuring and leveling frames, and occasionally assisting artists with complex setups.
+This includes patching and painting walls, measuring, hanging, and levelling, and occasionally assisting artists with complex setups.

-Safety First: We provide gloves and masks for sanding.
-If you aren't comfortable on a ladder or using a drill, just let us know—there is always work to do on the ground!
+• Safety First: If you aren't comfortable on a ladder or using a drill, just let us know!

 These are our high-energy nights.
-You’ll help with the guest list, memberships, and ensuring the gallery doesn't exceed capacity.
+You’ll help with event set-up, overseeing the guest list, supporting staff, and being welcoming to attendees.

 Volunteer Benefits & Membership